Poonawalla Fincorp FY26 Net Profit ₹541.81 Cr; Q4 PAT Surges 69.6% QoQ, RoA at 1.81%

 The company has approved the convening of its 46th Annual General Meeting (AGM) on Friday, July 24, 2026.
 The Board approved the appointment of B. K. Khare & Co., Chartered Accountants, as the new Joint Statutory Auditor from the conclusion of the 46th AGM until the conclusion of the 49th AGM.
 The term of Kirtane & Pandit LLP, Chartered Accountants, as the existing Joint Statutory Auditor, will complete upon the conclusion of the 46th AGM, in compliance with RBI Guidelines dated April 27, 2021, for appointment of statutory auditors of NBFCs.

-Earnings Conference Call Recording
+Earnings Conference Call Transcript and Recording

 Pursuant to Regulation 30 and Regulation 46(2)(oa) of the SEBI Listing Regulations, Poonawalla Fincorp has informed the stock exchanges that the audio recording of its Q4FY26 Earnings Conference Call, held on May 05, 2026, has been made available on the company's website.
+Subsequently, on May 11, 2026, the company also provided the link to the full transcript of the Q4FY26 Earnings Conference Call to the stock exchanges, accessible at the company's website.
 The investor/analyst presentation for the quarter and year ended March 31, 2026 has also been made available on the company's website in accordance with Regulation 46 of the SEBI Listing Regulations.
+The intimation was signed by Shabnum Zaman, Company Secretary (ACS: 13918).

 Historical Stock Returns for Poonawalla Fincorp